ivanMC-A/CompPhysProject/README.md

 4. If time allows, attempt to adjust parameters based on true material capabilities and archetechtures to model a true system.

 ## Benchmarks
-The Mackey Glass toy model shows a low oscillating error when predicted through the ridge method as observed below:
+The Mackey Glass toy model trained using an echo-state network shows a low oscillating error when predicted through the ridge method as observed below:

 ![alt text](images/image3.png)